garv4179/Linear-Regression-Bike-Share/README.md

 - Month of August and October are the best months to rent bikes as they see most increase in bikes rented.
 - Month of Jan is not the best month to rent bikes as it sees decrease in bikes rented.
 - Days with low windspeed also see increase in bikes rented and are good opportunities for business.
-- The bikes rented are decreased in rainy and cloudy weather.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Result

-We achieved the following results:

 - Test Accuracy: 0.795
 - RMSE : 0.0986
 - Mean Absolute Error : 0.0746